 - lack of sufficient procedures in administering company use of licences.

 - failure to keep adequate records as specified by the licence terms and conditions and as a result not being able to confirm correct usage of the licence.

 - failure to fully read all details of the licence.

-You cannot appeal against an OIEL revocation decision by the ECO, due to the concessionary nature of the licence.
+You cannot appeal against an OIEL revocation decision by the ECJU, due to the concessionary nature of the licence.

 Penalties for non-compliance

 Exporters should be aware that there are legal penalties for exporting controlled goods without a licence.
 This includes potential seizure of goods by customs, financial penalties or even a prison term.

 For more information on penalties for unlicensed export of controlled goods, see licences and enforcement for international trading.